iwr-wasteless/iwr/README.md

 plastics as is done with Redcycle but not kerbside recycling, e-waste, etc., or other technologies.
-While this may be an inconvenient consequence for potential clients of this technology, councils, it would be a good outcome for the environment and ratepayer's pockets.
+While this may be an inconvenient consequence for potential clients of this technology, councils, it would be a good outcome for the environment and ratepayers' pockets.
 Additionally, given that China is not accepting some post-consumer recycled materials, there is an extra burden on councils from a local to federal level to manage waste.